bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-removed|

 MySQL 5.5 has been released in 2010 and is end of life.
-We do no longer support for MySQL 5.5.
+We do no longer support MySQL 5.5.
 We recommend to upgrade to MySQL 8.

 .. container:: admonition note toggle